StrongResearch/isc-demos/README.md

 9. Run `isc ping` and you should receieve `Success: {'data': 'pong'}` in response to indicate that your credentials file has been created correctly.
-10. Create a virtual environment by running `python3 -m virtualenv ~/.venv` and activate your virtual environment by running `~/.venv/bin/activate`.
+10. Create a virtual environment by running `python3 -m virtualenv ~/.venv` and activate your virtual environment by running `source ~/.venv/bin/activate`.
 You will need to ensure that you have activated your virtual environment when installing dependencies for your experiments, and that the path to your virtual environment directory is included correctly in your [ISC
     Config file(s)](#isc-config).
 11. Only Pytorch models are currently supported on the ISC and distributed training is coordinated using torchrun, so install pytorch